Dos And Don’ts of Using Gradients in Logo

 Do: Creating a foundation version for the logos with gradients before modifying it with anything.

 Don’t: Adding gradients and other elements at the first stage of your logo design.

-Start with the foundation version of your logo.
+Start with the foundation version of your logo gradient color.
 Follow the pattern of incorporating a few elements at a time and not rushing into adding too many gradients and elements at first.
 This can make your logo look super chaotic and busy, which is the look we are not going for.
 Also, the basic version of your logo can be used in mediums like letter pad, brand clothes, and many more such things.
 Incorporating useless components in your design can make it look fussy and unprofessional.
 The key is to stick with a simple and minimalistic add on.

 Don’t: Start adding those elements which are not relevant and connected to the brand.

-Use the gradation pattern in such ay which can be easily connected to the brand.
+Use the gradation pattern in such a way which can be easily connected to the brand.
 Something which makes you think of the brand.
-Designing logos that can be relevant to the brand is something that is very important to follow.
+Designing logos with gradients that can be relevant to the brand is something that is very important to follow.
 Using a lot of creative edges, contrast, and adding depth may look very beautiful but would not impart any context with your brand and your audience would not be able to connect with the logo.
 One should be creative and innovative while designing their company’s logo but to the extent which is relatable.

-We should always remember that it is not compulsory to use a gradient pattern on your logo.
+We should always remember that it is not compulsory to use a gradient logo pattern on your logo.
 If the color scheming is not looking good then change it and opt for something else.